edcarp/python-novice-esces/_episodes/02-numpy.md

 ~~~
 {: .output}

-The output tells us that `data` currently refers to
-an N-dimensional array, the functionality for which is provided by the NumPy library.
+The output tells us that `data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
-These data correspond to arthritis patients' inflammation.
-The rows are the individual patients, and the columns
-are their daily inflammation measurements.
+These data correspond to sea wave height.
+Each row is a monthly average, and the columns are their associated dates and values.

 > ## Data Type
 >